Sadhguru and KV Kamath on Creating Leaders

 After emotion is taken out and your evaluation is done comes the even more difficult part in terms of taking that next step – giving feedback.
 You need to give feedback which is bereft of emotion.
 I would say ninety-nine percent of the people fail to give proper feedback.
 You always have a very easy path to say, “I recommended you very highly, but somebody else did not see it that way and stopped it.”
 So, basically grooming becomes a process whereby you are able to articulate what you expect the person to do, measure the person across various attributes, handhold as necessary, evaluate as appropriate without emotion, give feedback and then see how the person performs as you go along.
 If you have a set of people and you have done this over a few years, you know who is rising above the others and then you have, across various businesses and layers, people who can get to the next level.

 So, it is a merit-based process.
 Merit does not necessarily mean a single determinant, and not profit alone for certain.
 It has to have several attributes of what merit is, and then you basically bring a person or a set of persons up.
 You then end up developing the organization.
 It is a continuous process, because you have to look at the person at the entry level also coming out.
 So it is a process that goes on as long as an organization sustains itself and lives.
-I would say [this process of bringing up] is like the nervous system of an organization.
+I would say is like the nervous system of an organization.
 Once you have done that, your HR team understands that, you understand that and your leaders understand that, you sustain growth in an organization.

 Sadhguru: From my experience of people, what I have seen is somebody who is doing great at one level, you pull him up to the next step with all the necessary preparations, but he can bomb so badly because his internal organization does not allow him to function at a different level.
 Kamath being in banking, maybe they all have similar skills but growing into higher capabilities, but our kind of organization for example, from one level of performance to another is a completely different skill level.
 What you knew in your previous level just doesn’t fit into this.
 It needs a completely new human being altogether.
 There is no easy solution unless you have a certain way of reading people for what they will be tomorrow.
 What they have been until now may be wonderful, but what are they going to be tomorrow is something that a leader should be able to read.